 The oldest brewery in Dubuque is Jubeck New World Brewing, first opening in July 2014.
 Jubeck New World Brewing is actually considered a nano brewery.
 All the equipment is right there in the tap room next to the bar!
 It may be small but I think it has the most personality out of the 3 Dubuque Iowa breweries!

 I love the decor in this brewery.
 It’s small and cozy and decorated with planes and globes.
 The traveller in me was very happy.
 Even the beer taps are propellor blades!

-I tried their Lavender Honey Wheat beer, which was a really nice and tasted like drinking flowers…that’s a compliment by the way.
-I’ve never had lavender beer before, I found lavender lemonade at the Farmer’s Market so I knew it was a flavour I liked.
+I tried their Lavender Honey Wheat beer, which was a really nice and tasted like drinking flowers.
+I’ve never had lavender beer before.
+I found lavender lemonade at the Farmer’s Market so I knew it was a flavour I liked.
 At the time of my visit, they were very close to releasing a Creamy Vanilla Ale which sounds nice too!

 Another unique feature of this brewery is that the music played in the tap room is via an old record player.
 There’s a big collection of records and it creates a very laid back relaxing atmosphere.